Seancarpenter/Blog/blog/content/posts/concurrency_in_go.md

 +++
-title = "Concurrency In Go"
-description = "A brief and pragmatic introduction to concurrency in Go." type = "post" date = "2020-01-14"
+title = "An Introduction To Concurrency In Go" description = "A brief and pragmatic introduction to concurrency in Go." type = "post" date = "2020-01-14"